fbpx

 Bitcoin reaching almost 60 million dollars is not realistic.
 It’s possible, but extremely unlikely.

-The same goes for $30 million, however, this is a bit more realistic.
+The same goes for $30 million, however, this is a tiny bit more realistic.

 Please, do not read this as a price prediction.
 I’m not saying that Bitcoin will reach $4 750 000.